jessegrosjean/SummarizedCollection/README.md

 ### <a name="what">When B+Trees?</a>

 Array will always be faster for a small number of elements, and "small" is likely in the 1000's.
 But for most mutating operations (and search) there is eventually a crossover point where the b+tree is faster and the array starts becoming exponentially slower.
 [Benchmarks](https://github.com/jessegrosjean/SummarizedCollection/tree/main/Sources/SummarizedCollectionBenchmark) can give you an idea of when those crossover points happen.

+If you are building a user facing Mac app

 ### <a name="inspiration">Inspiration</a>